Gloria Yolima Giraldo

 Graduate Lecturer

 I have been interested in languages and their intricacies from a very young age.
 After earning a bilingual degree in Business Administration in Medellín, Colombia, I decided to pursue a career in education and became an English teacher.
-Five years later, I started my first master’s program in Linguistics at George Mason University (GMU) and worked as an ESL instructor for ten years at Northern Virginia Community College.
-A few years after that, I earned a second master’s degree in Foreign Languages with a concentration in Spanish and Bilingual-Multicultural Education, also at GMU.
-In 2021, I completed my third master’s degree in Spanish Culture and Language at the Pontificia Universidad de Salamanca in Spain.
-Currently, I am working on my Ph.D. in Linguistics.
+Five years later, I began my first master’s program in Linguistics at George Mason University, where I discovered my passion for second language acquisition, bilingualism, and multilingualism.
+Over the past 20 years, I have worked with English and Spanish language learners in elementary, middle, and college settings.
+Currently, I teach at APS and GMU, where I am also pursuing a Ph.D. in Linguistics.

-Life is an endless learning journey, and I value every moment I spend with my students and peers.
-I have a passion for teaching, and I am convinced that the future of education lies in bilingualism.
+I believe that life is an endless learning journey, and I cherish every moment spent with my students and peers.
+I have a strong passion for teaching, and I am convinced that the future of education lies in bilingualism.